ludwig-ai/ludwig/CONTRIBUTING.md

     pre-commit install
     ```

-5. Develop the features on your branch.
+5. Develop features on your branch.

 6. Format your code by running pre-commits so that your newly added files look nice: